samedsaka/samedsaka.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-This is Samed SAKA's home on the web!
+This is Samed SAKA's personal web page!